tmansuy/HorizonReportsDocs/_docs/creating-reports/filtering/including-records.md

 See the [The Filter Page]({% link _docs/creating-reports/filtering/including-records.md %}) topic for information on how to enter values and using the ![](/assets/images/valuesicon.png) button.

 If you want a condition to be ignored for this run of the report, turn on the *Ignore* option.
 This acts as if the filter condition doesn't exist.
+When you turn on the *Ask at runtime* option for a condition, you also have the option to turn on *Ignore by default*.
+If you do this, when the prompt for filter values appears, this filter condition will be initially set to ignored.
+This is useful if you want to define a set of default filters to choose from, but only one or a few at a time would make sense in a typical situation.

 When you have entered the values for each of the conditions, click ![](/assets/images/checkmark.png) to continue with the report.
 If you click ![](/assets/images/cancelicon.png) instead, the report will not continue.